 It reminded me of how I feel at times learning to release our children into new stages of life.

 Life often seems to mimic the Musical Express ride; spinning around slightly out of our comfort zone.
 This sense of losing control is heightened when one of our children is attempting something new or entering into a new season.

-Oversight is necessary when children are small, but holding their hand and guiding them is just preparation for their eventual release into life experiences without us.
+When our children are young, we watch them closely, but holding their hand and guiding them is just preparation for their eventual release into life experiences without us.

 As they grow, the outcome of the choices they make is out of our control.
 We can endeavor to teach and prepare them, but at some point, we must release them from the grip our heart has on their destiny.

 This is especially crucial when they leave home for the first time whether to travel, attend college, marriage or a new job.

 These 7 truths have helped me trust that God is with my children even when they struggle, feel afraid or alone: